-Match and funder collaboration funding must be utilized to bring new or expanded resources to the community and will not be used to supplant existing or current match funding, or to assume the responsibilities of other public entities.
-Match fEunding is not intended to be used for fund-raising, community events, and sponsorships or for construction costs.
-The Children's Trust reserves the right to directly identify and pursue relevant match and funder collaboration opportunities, which may involve a process of implementing and/or subcontracting these activities.
-The Children's Trust also reserves the right to reject all applications.
+Match funding must be utilized to bring new or expanded resources to the community and will not be used to supplant existing or current match funding, or to assume the responsibilities of other public entities.
+Match funding is not intended to be used for fund-raising, community events, and sponsorships or for construction costs.

-Match Funding: Depending upon the availability of match funding, aA proposal for match funding may be received by The Children's Trust either when:
+Depending upon the availability of match funding, a proposal for match funding may be received by The Children's Trust either when: